TheFausap/quatfuck/README.txt

 negative numbers start with 1|2|3 positives numbers starts with 4|5|6|7
 All the math operations are applied to the numbers as decimals.
 Then, the result is "normalized" to I4.
 WIP: Could be the "un-normalized" version useful?
 Numbers with (8,9) could be something like "exceptional" numbers.
+     Exceptional numbers live only in memory as a result of operations.
+They cannot be stored as it is, or printed.
 WIP: Could be the "half-normalized" number useful?
 This preserves the sign, normalizing only the upper part (8,9).

 ### COMMANDS